cmarchand/xmlprague-demo/src/site/markdown/total.md

 ## Using Maven with XML development projects
 [TOC](toc.html)

+### Context

+I'm a Java developper, since many years.
+I've seen and used many build systems, from a simple document that explains how to build, to a configured build descriptor.
+Most of build systems I've used are script-like systems.
+Maven is a build descriptor, where all the build phases are configured, not scripted.
+Maven has been used since 2009, and widely used since 2012.
+I've worked on many projects where provided data was XML.
+Those projects where mostly Java projects, embedding few XML technologies, as XPath and XSL.
+In 2015, I started a new contract in ELS, a publishing company, where the most important part of code were XML languages, as XSL, XQuery, XProc, RelaxNG, and so on ; they are all familiars to you.
+I've been very surprised that some projects didn't used correctly Source Control Management, that some projects where deployed on servers from a SVN checkout, that some projects did not have unit tests, that there were no standard way to build a project, and to deploy it on a target box.

+I've started to work to define a standard way to define a project, to organize sources, to build, to run unit tests, and a way to avoid code duplication.

+### Needs

+We had many requirements on the development organization :

+ - we must ensure that code is not duplicated anywhere in our projcts.
+    - Maintaining such code properly becomes a nightmare as the time goes
+    - XML technologies generally have a strong ability to deal with overriding rule (xsd, xslt, etc.): it makes possible to create common code at any level in a logical architecture
+    - It helps in creating specific/generic code architecture
+    - It improves quality
+ **That implies a simple way to re-use existing code.**
+ - we want common code changes won't break every projects using it :
+    - we want to be able to separate each chunk of code, and identify each version with no ambiquity **to produce deliveries that can be identifed as deliveries and not as source code**.
+Let's call this an artifact.
+    - we must be able to distinguish a stable release (an artifact we know exactly which commit of code has produced it), from a development one (an artifact that is still under development, and that may change from one day to another)
+    - we must ensure that a release artifact can not be re-build : i.e. a release artifact can not be modified
+    - when we re-use a piece of existing code, we want to reference it, through a release artifact reference ; hence, we are sure the referenced code will never be modified
+ - we want every artifact version being accessible from any other project easily
+    - we need to publish build artifacts to a central repository ; this central repository will be then used to get artifacts when needed
+ - we must ensure that unit tests are always successfully run before building an artifact
+ - we must be able to deploy programs to target locations from the central repository
+    - a "program" is usually an aggregation of many artifacts
+ - last but not least, we want all these requirements to work the same way for our editorial XML based languages :
+   Java, XSLT, XQUERY, SCHEMATRON, DTD, XSD Schema, Relax NG, etc..
+Hence, developer's training is not to expensive

+We also have some wishes :

+ - we'd like that release artifacts can only be build by a dedicated build environment ; this ensures that build command and options are always the same, and that build is not performed locally by a developer, with special options.
+Well, we'd like that release buid could be repeat in case of a massive crash.
+ - we'd like to deploy only compiled code
+    - most of language specifications define a compile process (well, static errors, at least)
+    - only XSLT 3.0 has defined that a XSL can be compiled, moved, and then run elsewhere.
+So, a compiled form exists, even if it is not standardized.
+    - other languages may defined some compile-like process,
+    - we may have some transformations to apply to source code before it can be accepted as "compiled"
+    - we could define that compilation step is any operation that transform a **source** code to a **build** code.
+ - we'd like to be able to generate code
+ - we'd like to be able to validate an XML file, as a condition to build artifact
+ - we'd like that developer documentation will be published on a Web server each time a build is performed.
+Hence, a developer who wants to use a particular artifact is able to find the documentation of this artifact.

 ### Solutions

 ELS has tested various tools and frameworks to manage their project management requirements (mainly XProject, ant).
 The only